rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 Database corruption types include the following items:

--	I/O Subsystem (This is one of the most common reason for database corruption.)
+-	I/O Subsystem (This is one of the most common reasons for database corruption.)
 -	Windows operating system
 -	File system drivers such as encryption or antivirus
 -	SAN or RAID controllers